 III.
 Installation

 With getting any technique of hair extensions, the installation can make all the difference in how one’s hair looks.
 A lousy application means bulky, loose, lumpy, and just outright ugly.
 For you ladies who are tender-headed or dread the braid-down process, no worries.
 With both clip-ins and tape-in extensions, there is no need for your hair to be braided.
-Let’s go into the detailed steps of how clip-in and tape-ins are installed.
+Let’s go into the detailed steps of how clip-ins and tape-ins are installed.

 1. Tape-in Installation